Thursday, February 15, 2024

 HTML Template

-HTML template is noting a regular HTML code with angular-specific syntax to communicate with the component class.
+HTML template is nothing a regular HTML code with angular-specific syntax to communicate with the component class.

 ^ Scroll to Top